peteroupc/peteroupc.github.io/graphics.md

 [^4]: Affine (as opposed to perspective-correct) texture mapping, together with the rounding of vertex coordinates to integers and the lack of antialiasing, contributed to the characteristic distortion of 3-D graphics in many PlayStation (One) games.

-[^5]: A possible alternative to these 2D limits is to require the use of a frame buffer of 640 &times; 480 pixels or a smaller resolution with no more than 16 or 256 simultaneous colors and to require that all graphics be rendered in software, but I don't know of a way to describe further restrictions useful for game programming in the mid- to late 1990s style.<br>The tile-based limits specified here also suit games that support only text display, and thus have graphics that resemble the text modes (as opposed to graphics modes) found in PCs and terminal workstations.
+[^5]: A possible alternative to these 2D limits is to require the use of a frame buffer of 640 &times; 480 pixels or a smaller resolution with no more than 16 or 256 simultaneous colors and to require that all graphics be rendered in software, but I don't know of a way to describe further restrictions useful for game programming in the mid- to late 1990s style.<br>The tile-based limits specified here also suit games that support only text display, and thus have graphics that resemble the text modes (as opposed to graphics modes) found in PCs and computer terminals.

 [^6]: Tile- and sprite-based graphics were in place largely because they saved memory.
 Indeed, this system, present in the Nintendo DS and many earlier game consoles, was abandoned in the Nintendo 3DS in favor of a frame buffer.